hyperspy/hyperspy/doc/user_guide/io.rst

     <Image, title: SE, dimensions: (|100, 75)>,
     <EDSSEMSpectrum, title: EDX, dimensions: (100, 75|4096)>]

-Note that downsample option currently can result in some unexpected behaviour while plotting spectra with sem imagery as navigator.
+Note that setting downsample to >1 currently locks out using sem imagery as navigator in the plotting.